yootheme/example-element/README.md

 ### Migration

-- Go here: https://github.com/dasdeck/custom-element-converter to find a migration util to migrate your custom element to the updated format
+- to migrate a legacy component definition you can use `yarn migrate my-custom-element.js`